coleman0914/coleman0914.github.io/_posts/2025-12-12-capstone-project.md

 Design Specification Considerations

 When figuring this portion out I relied heavily on my design document that I completed in the beginning of the year, eg: the material choice, testing what dimensions would be the most adequate based on my weight/average weight.
+This part is new- in reference to my design specifications doc

 When designing my stool, I considered: